asadhanif3188/my-kubernetes-cookbook/README.md

 A RoleBinding may reference any Role in the same namespace.
 Alternatively, a RoleBinding can reference a ClusterRole and bind that ClusterRole to the namespace of the RoleBinding.
 If we want to bind a ClusterRole to all the namespaces in our cluster, we use a ClusterRoleBinding.

+### How RBAC Works?
+- Kubernetes API Server receives requests from clients.
+- The API server uses the RBAC authorization mode to check the request against policies defined in K8s objects.
+- Policies are defined in roles, role bindings, cluster roles, and cluster role bindings.
+- RBAC is enforced at the API server level and can be extended to other K8s components.
+- The cluster admin creates roles and role bindings to grant permissions.
+- A user can have multiple roles across multiple namespaces.
+- Service accounts are used to manage permissions for applications running in a Pod.
+- Service accounts have a unique identity and are created automatically by K8s.
+- RBAC can be used  with external identity providers like Lightweight Directory Access Protocol (LDAP) and OpenID Connect.